openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 : A JSON String containg a cryptographic nonce the Verifier MUST use when creating the signed presentation request object.

 `client_assertion`
-: A JSON String containing a wallet attestation along with a proof of posession of the confiration key as defined in [@!I-D.ietf-oauth-attestation-based-client-auth].
+: A JSON String containing a Wallet attestation along with a proof of possession of the configuration key as defined in [@!I-D.ietf-oauth-attestation-based-client-auth].
 This assertion is used to authenticate the Wallet towards the Verifier.

 ### Presentation Response